-The curriculum planning task itself is accomplished by a reasoning engine, which has been implemented in SWI Prolog3.
+The curriculum planning task itself is accomplished by a reasoning engine, which has been implemented in SWI Prolog.
 The interesting thing of using SWI Prolog is that it contains a semantic web library allowing to deal with RDF statements.
 Since all the inputs are sent to the reasoner in a RDF request document, it actually simplifies the process of interfacing the planner with the Personal Reader.
-In particular the request document contains: a) links to the RDF document containing the database of courses, annotated with metadata, b) a reference to the user's context c) the user's actual learning goal, i.e. a set of knowledge concepts that the user would like to acquire, and that are part of the domain ontology used for the semantic annotation of the actual courses, when the user sets a credit constraint together with the learning goal.
+In particular the request document contains: a) links to the RDF document containing the database of courses, annotated with metadata, b) a reference to the user's context c) the user's actual learning goal, i.e. a set of knowledge concepts that the user would like to acquire, and that are part of the domain ontology used for the semantic annotation of the actual courses.
+The reasoner can also deal with information about credits provided by the courses, when the user sets a credit constraint together with the learning goal.

 Given a request, the reasoner runs the Prolog planning engine on the database of courses annotated with prerequisites and effects.
 The initial state is set by using information about the user's context, which is maintained by the User Modelling component of the PR.
 In fact such user's context includes information about what is considered as already learnt by the student (attended courses, learnt concepts) and such information is included in the request document.
 The Prolog planning engine has been implemented by using a classical depth-first search algorithm [22].
 This algorithm is extremely simple to implement in declarative languages as Prolog.
-At the end of the process, a RDF response document is returned as an output.
-It contains a list of plans (sequences of courses) that fulfill the user's learning goals and profile.
-The maximum number of possible solutions can be set by the user in the request document.
-Notice that further information stored in the user profile is used at this stage for adapting the presentation of the solutions, here simple hints are used to rank higher those plans that include topics that the user has an expressed special interest in.